Landscaping13 Landscaping Projects To Increase Your Curb Appeal

 6. Clean Up Garden Beds

 When was the last time you really freshened up your garden beds?
 Giving them fresh soil, pulling weeds, adding edging, or planting fresh flowers, bushes, or shrubs, will make a world of difference.
 It’s easy to neglect garden beds and just let them do their thing, but giving them some TLC will brighten up your yard.
-And if you don’t have garden beds, you may want to consider strategically adding some.
+And if you don’t have garden beds, you may want to consider strategically adding some, or simply adding potted plants.

 When was the last time you really freshened up your garden beds?
 Giving them fresh soil, pulling weeds, adding edging, or planting fresh flowers, bushes, or shrubs, will make a world of difference